-We are pleased to announce the winners of our early-career scientist award to attend the European Commission’s Joint Research Centre (JRC) Summer School on Non-Animal Approaches in Science.
-Taking place at the JRC in Ispra, Italy, from 23 to 26 May 2023, the summer school provides attendees an opportunity to explore new developments in the field of non-animal approaches through expert lectures and interactive sessions.
+We are pleased to announce the winner of our early-career scientist award to attend the European Commission’s Joint Research Centre (JRC) Summer School on Non-Animal Approaches in Science.
+Taking place at the JRC in Ispra, Italy, from 19-23 May 2025, the summer school provides attendees an opportunity to explore new developments in the field of non-animal approaches through expert lectures and interactive sessions.
 Each attendee will also present a poster on their work.

 Karolina Kopańska is a PhD candidate in the PharmacoInformatics group at the Universitat Pompeu Fabra in Barcelona.
 Her research focuses on developing in silico models and probabilistic methods that can produce and combine toxicological evidence and estimate uncertainty for risk assessment.